Thick bar training? What on earth are you talking about? Well, let me break it down.

 Stronger forearms almost always equates to improved gripped.
 Many gym addicts have enough mass on their backs and biceps to deadlift big weight, but they keep plateauing.
 Why?
 Because their grip strength is too weak.

 When you use Grenadier Grips to train with thicker bars, you automatically improve your grip strength.
-This will lead to bigger main lifts down the road.
+This will lead to bigger main lifts (such as deadlifts) down the road.
 The stronger your grip is, the more you’ll be able to pull.
 From deadlifts to bent over row, thick bar training will make sure you’re pulling heavier than ever before.

 Reduced Joint Pain